-VIDEO: Click on the photograph above to watch Attorney Steve® explain more about software compliance penalties (which are a component of software infringement damages).
-Typically, BSA will seek to have you destroy unlicensed software, pay infringement fees, attorney fees (I have seen as high as $10,000) and to purchase new software to replace infringing software.
+VIDEO: Click on the photo above to watch Attorney Steve® explain more about software compliance penalties (which are a component of software infringement damages).
+Typically, BSA will seek to have you destroy unlicensed software, pay infringement fees, and attorney fees (I have seen as high as $10,000), and purchase new software to replace infringing software.
 They may also try to get you to agree to future audits.

 Remember, don't be fooled by a simple software audit fine calculator.
-These are not always accurate to your case.
+These are not always accurate in your case.

 What does a federal court lawsuit look like if we want to dispute the BSA in court?